RawToast/dokusho/README.md

 ### Minikube

-[Minikube](https://github.com/kubernetes/minikube) can be used to run a local kubernetes backend by a Mongo instance.
+This project is built with Kubernetes for Google Cloud Engine; however, [Minikube](https://github.com/kubernetes/minikube) can be used to run a local backend cluster.

 * `minikube start --vm-driver <hyperkit, xhyve, virtualbox, etc>`
 * `./bin/build-images.sh`